 – A service or product that solves a problem or meets a need and has value for them.

-The central issue, before honing in on your sales process, is to overcome your reluctance to offer your service.
-Sales psychology in this sense is about your psychology.
-Being clear about your “why” is absolutely essential.
+Before honing in on your sales process, it’s important first to overcome your reluctance to offer your service.
+Sales psychology in this sense is about your psychology, and getting clear about your “why” is absolutely essential.

 Why do you get up and work in the morning?